spacetelescope/bibcat/docs/llm.md

 #### Option 3 - Toggle via CLI

-If you have multiple custom prompt files, you can quickly switch between them using the `-u` or `-a` flags on `run-gpt`, for `user`, and `agent` prompts, respectively, without modifying your config file.
+If you have multiple custom prompt files, you can quickly switch between them using the `-u` or `-a` flags on `llm run`, for `user`, and `agent` prompts, respectively, without modifying your config file.

 - Create a new text file, `my_user_prompt2.txt` with the following content:
 ```txt
 What color was the whale that Ahab hated?
 ```

-- Running `bibcat run-gpt -i 0 -u my_user_prompt2.txt`, produces:
+- Running `bibcat llm run -i 0 -u my_user_prompt2.txt`, produces:
 ```bash
 Loading source dataset: /Users/bcherinka/Work/stsci/bibcat_data/dataset_combined_all_2018-2023.json
 INFO - Using paper bibcode: 2023Natur.616..266L